Extravenger/extravenger.github.io/_posts/osep-review/2025-02-06-osep-review.md

 - Microsoft SQL Attacks.

 Each topic is covered in depth, and Offsec has done a great job explaining each one.
-Many people expect Red Teaming content in the course, which makes sense, but this is not a Red Team course.
-Instead, it's the next level of penetration testing after the OSCP.
+Many people expect Red Teaming content in the course, but just a reminder this is NOT red team course.
+Instead, it's just the next level of penetration testing after the OSCP.

 # The Labs Modules